 When you get the chance to play golf at Pebble Beach, you play there for the incredible scenery, for the amazing golf holes, and for the historic golf moments that have occurred there.
-But once you have played the headline course, another great golf opportunity awaits at Spyglass Hill (SGH)!
+But once you have played the headline course, another great golf opportunity awaits at Spyglass Hill!

-So the day after I almost choked over Pebble Beach, my brother and I set off for Round 2 at Spyglass Hill.
-The weather started out very similar to the previous day at PB … cool, foggy, damp.
-As we hit balls at the practice tee, the ocean layer fog and mist condensed on the trees overhead and dripped down like rain.
+As we hit balls at the practice tee, the ocean layer fog and mist condensed on the trees overhead and dripped like rain.
 As the day progressed the fog eased.
-Though there was little sun, the day was comfortable, dry, almost perfect.
+Though there was little sun, the day was comfortable, dry … perfect!

-The first five holes at SGH are the most dramatic – scenery wise – on the circuit, with panoramic views of lush forest green against sandy waste areas and the ocean beyond.
+The first five holes at Spyglass are the most dramatic – scenery wise – of the circuit, with panoramic views of lush forest green against sandy waste areas and the ocean beyond.
 After #5 the course moves inland and upwards into the Del Monte Forest.
 It’s easy to see how Spyglass differs from Pebble in these first 5 holes.

-#2 is a short (349 yards) uphill par 4 that requires precision to avoid trouble surrounding the fairway.
+Number 2 is a 349-yard uphill par 4 that requires precision to avoid trouble surrounding the fairway.
 Once you get the green at #2, you get your first glimpse of the Pacific Ocean – Spyglass style, which is less dramatic than Pebble but just as beautiful.
 The tee shot for the par 3 - 3rd hole (The Black Spot) is one of two Par 3s (#3 & #5) at Spyglass that play directly towards the ocean, although the Pacific is not in play on either hole.

 I hit one of my more memorable shots to the green at the par-3 #5 (Bird Rock) after chunking my tee shot into the sandy waste area short and left.
-Caddy Doug, talked me into an almost effortless recovery shot that resulted in a much appreciated - in light of my tee shot – bogey 4.
+Caddy Doug talked me into an almost effortless recovery shot that resulted in a much appreciated bogey 4.

 Other golf highlights of the day were my stiff approach to the flag on the number one handicap hole, the par-4 #8 (Signal Hill), though I missed the par putt.
 And brother, Pat thrilled the gallery (left) with a pitch-in birdie on #13 (Tom Morgan).